 Every evening when it was raining outside, in bed he covered himself with blanket shaking with fear like a leaf.
 But one evening his wise father told him a story, that rain is the voice of the sky, and the thunder is the sound of sky drums.
-Squeaking of trees in the wind is a sound of violin and there is no need to be afraid, because all sounds make one symphony of nature, one lullaby song for his son.
-And after this story little mouse has finally fell asleep and had sweet dreams.
+The squeaking of trees in the wind is a sound of the violin and there is no need to be afraid because all sounds make one symphony of nature, one lullaby song for his son.
+And after this story, the little mouse has finally fallen asleep and had sweet dreams.
 He was no longer afraid of thunder and storm and every time it was raining outside he was trying to listen carefully and find new sounds in the melody of nature.

-Remembering this story I have baked some coconut cookies for my kids which are perfect with hot tea before bed time.
-What is your favorite children story?
+Remembering this story I have baked some coconut cookies for my kids which are perfect with hot tea before bedtime.
+What is your favorite childhood story?

 For more illustrations, please visit my Flickr page.

 Coconut & Lime Cream Cheese Cookies

 - 1/2 tsp baking soda

 - 3 oz. cream cheese, room temperature, cut into small pieces

 - 1/2 cup butter, melted and still warm

 - 1 large egg, room temperature